MenacingMecha/godot-psx-style-demo/README.md

 - Fog to limit draw distance
 - LCD post-processing shader to emulate old displays

-Additionally, the LCD post-processing and the hardware dithering can be toggled with 1 and 2 respectively.
+## Demo Controls

+- 1: Toggle post-process passes
+- 2: Toggle dithering
+- Space: Toggle camera and object movement

-For best results when using:
+## For best results when using

 - Use low poly models
 - Low resolution textures (with filtering and mip-maps disabled)